CONFLICT OF INTEREST:

 |Documents evidencing terms, conditions, or restrictions on gifts||7 years after funds are expended|

 Whistleblowers Are Protected

-It is public policy of the State of California to encourage employees to notify an appropriate government or law enforcement agency, person with authority over the employee, or another employee with authority to investigate, discover, or correct the violation or noncompliance, and to provide information to and testify before a public boy conduction an investigation, hearing or inquiry, when they have reason to believe their employer is violating a state or federal statute, or violating or not complying with local, state or federal rule or regulation.
+It is the public policy of the State of California to encourage employees to notify an appropriate government or law enforcement agency, person with authority over the employee, or another employee with authority to investigate, discover, or correct the violation or noncompliance, and to provide information to and testify before a public body conducting an investigation, hearing or inquiry, when they have reason to believe their employer is violating a state or federal statute, or violating or not complying with a local, state or federal rule or regulation.

 WHO IS PROTECTED?